 Science and Technology Facilities Council (STFC)

-I love bringing together all kinds of different bits of science into one experiment: lasers, lightning, plasma, robots and explosions!
+Favourite thing to do in my job I love bringing together all kinds of different bits of science into one experiment: lasers, lightning, plasma, robots and explosions!

 I operate a negative hydrogen ion source.
 This takes hydrogen atoms from an ordinary gas bottle and adds an extra electron to them: so one proton orbited by two electrons.
 It’s pretty difficult to do this and the end result is quite fragile.
 It needs an intricate balance between all kinds of exciting science: vacuum, high voltage, strong magnetic fields, high temperatures, explosive gases, exotic metals… All of this equipment to operate a device that fits in the palm of the hand!